gravity-ui/illustrations/README.md

 #### Preparation

+Setup illustrations theme.
+Execute any of the following steps:

+##### Defining css-tokens with own colors pallete

-Define following css-tokens in your app:
+Define following css-tokens in app:

 ```scss
 --gil-color-object-base: rgb(255, 190, 92);